OlypsisAli/ClawCode/README.md

 **Zero paper trail** — nothing is tracked.
 No artifacts are saved.
 When something goes wrong you're debugging blind.

-ClawCode fixes all of these with three core ideas:

-### 1. Separation of orchestrator and coder
-Your clawbot is the **project manager**, not the coder.
-It manages phases, tracks state, parses verdicts, and escalates.
-A separate coding agent session does the actual code reading and writing.
-This prevents the orchestrator from hallucinating code and gives the coding agent full sandbox access.

-### 2. Issue ledger convergence
-This is the big one.
-After every audit, issues are extracted into a ledger with stable IDs.
-The ledger gets fed to both the fix step (fix *exactly these issues*, nothing more) and the re-audit step (verify *these specific issues*, no expanding scope).
-Re-audits mark each issue as `resolved`, `unresolved`, or `new` — and `new` only counts if the fix *introduced* it.
-No scope creep.
-No tangents.
-The loop converges.

-### 3. Disk-based state that survives everything
-`state.json` tracks phase, thread IDs, iteration counts, verdicts, and a `resume_hint` — a one-sentence orientation for the next session.
-If your clawbot's context resets mid-pipeline (compaction, sleep, crash), the next session reads the state file and picks up exactly where it left off.
-Heartbeat recovery handles this automatically.
+I realized the fix wasn't a better model — it was a better process.
+Structured prompts and a framework around each step of implementation.
+ClawCode is that framework, standardized and open-sourced.

 ---

+## ⚙️ How it works

+### Your clawbot = the project manager

+Your clawbot orchestrates the pipeline.
+It doesn't write code — it manages phases, launches Codex CLI sessions, parses structured verdicts, extracts issue ledgers, carries context between steps, and escalates when things go wrong.
+A separate Codex session does the actual code reading and writing.
+This separation prevents the orchestrator from hallucinating code and gives the coding agent full sandbox access.

+### The pipeline

+**Phase 1-2: Spec generation.** Codex reads your codebase + working doc and produces an implementation spec.
+The spec prompt structurally constrains every common LLM failure mode — drift, incompleteness, pattern invention, missing error handling.

+**Phase 3: Spec audit loop.** A *separate* Codex session audits the spec against the working doc and actual codebase.
+Produces a structured JSON verdict: `IMPLEMENTABLE`, `NOT_IMPLEMENTABLE_YET`, or `ESCALATE`.
+If not implementable, your clawbot extracts the issue ledger, feeds it to the spec writer for targeted fixes, then re-audits.
+Up to N iterations, converging via the ledger system.

+**Phase 4-4.5: Implementation + build verification.** Codex implements the spec end-to-end.
+Build and lint run automatically.
+If they fail, the agent gets the errors and fixes them.

+**Phase 5: Code audit loop.** Another separate session audits the actual implementation against the spec.
+Same convergence system — structured verdicts, issue ledgers, targeted fixes, re-audits.
+Catches spec deviations, bugs, missing edge cases, security issues.

+**Phase 6: Finalize.** Commit, push, generate summary report, notify you.
+You review the branch and merge.

+### Issue ledger convergence

+This is the core innovation — the thing that makes the audit loops actually work.

+Without ledgers, auditors find new tangential issues every iteration and the loop never converges (death spiral).
+With ledgers:
+- After each audit, issues are extracted into a plain-text ledger with stable IDs
+- The ledger is fed to the fix step — fix *exactly these issues*, nothing more
+- The ledger is fed to the re-audit step — verify *these specific issues*, don't expand scope
+- Re-audit marks each as `resolved`, `unresolved`, or `new`
+- `new` only counts if the fix *introduced* it — no scope creep, no tangents

+The loop converges because both sides are constrained to the same issue set.

+### Recovery

+Everything is on disk. `state.json` tracks phase, thread IDs, iteration counts, verdicts, and a `resume_hint` — a one-sentence orientation for the next session.
+If your clawbot's context resets at any point (compaction, sleep, crash), the next session reads the state file and picks up exactly where it left off.
+Wire it into your clawbot's heartbeat and recovery is automatic.

+---

-## What's in this repo
+## 📦 What's in this repo

 ```
 clawcode/